-- Other Expenses.
-In addition to the costs listed above, the Project owner shall be responsible for all other costs related to acquisition of compensation lands and conservation easements, including but not limited to the title and document review costs incurred from other state agency reviews, overhead related to providing compensation lands to CDFG or an approved third party, escrow fees or costs, environmental contaminants clearance, and other site cleanup measures. - Mitigation Security.
-The Project owner shall provide financial assurances in accordance with BIO-28 (phasing) to the CPM to guarantee that an adequate level of funding is available to implement any of the mitigation measures required by this condition that are not completed prior to the start of grounddisturbing Project activities.
+Other Expenses.
+In addition to the costs listed above, the project owner shall be responsible for all other costs related to acquisition of compensation lands and conservation easements, including but not limited to the title and document review costs incurred from other state agency reviews, overhead related to providing compensation lands to CDFG or an approved third party, escrow fees or costs, environmental contaminants clearance, and other site cleanup measures.

+Mitigation Security.
+The project owner shall provide financial assurances in accordance with BIO-28 (phasing) to the CPM to guarantee that an adequate level of funding is available to implement any of the mitigation measures required by this Condition that are not completed prior to the start of grounddisturbing project activities.
 Financial assurances shall be provided to the CPM in the form of an irrevocable letter of credit, a pledged savings account or another form of security ("Security") approved by the CPM.
-The amount of the Security shall be \$2,280 per acre, using the estimated cost per acre for Desert Tortoise mitigation as a best available proxy, at a ratio of 3:1 for Rank 1 plants and 2:1 for Rank 2 plants, for every acre of habitat supporting the target special-status plant species which is significantly impacted by the project.
-The actual costs to comply with this condition will vary depending on the actual costs of acquiring compensation habitat, the costs of initially improving the habitat, and the actual costs of long-term management as determined by a PAR report.
-Prior to submitting the Security to the CPM, the Project owner shall obtain the CPM's approval of the form of the Security.
-The CPM may draw on the Security if the CPM determines the Project owner has failed to comply with the requirements specified in this condition.
-The CPM may use money from the Security solely for implementation of the requirements of this condition.
-The CPM's use of the Security to implement measures in this condition may not fully satisfy the Project owner's obligations under this condition, and the Project owner remains responsible for satisfying the obligations under this condition if the Security is insufficient.
-The unused Security shall be returned to the Project owner in whole or in part upon successful completion of the associated requirements in this condition.
+The amount of the Security shall be estimated based on the Desert Renewable Energy REAT Biological Resource Compensation/Mitigation Cost Estimate Breakdown for use with the REAT-NFWF Mitigation Account, July 23, 2010, or more current guidance from the REAT agencies, at a ratio of 3:1 for Rank 1 plants and 2:1 for Rank 2 plants, for every acre of habitat supporting the target special-status plant species which is significantly impacted by the project.
+The actual costs to comply with this Condition will vary depending on the actual costs of acquiring compensation habitat, the costs of initially improving the habitat, and the actual costs of long-term management as determined by a PAR report.
+Prior to submitting the Security to the CPM, the project owner shall obtain the CPM's approval of the form of the Security.
+The CPM may draw on the Security if the CPM determines the project owner has failed to comply with the requirements specified in this Condition.
+The CPM may use money from the Security solely for implementation of the requirements of this Condition.
+The CPM's use of the Security to implement measures in this Condition may not fully satisfy the project owner's obligations under this Condition, and the project owner remains responsible for satisfying the obligations under this Condition if the Security is insufficient.
+The unused Security shall be returned to the project owner in whole or in part upon successful completion of the associated requirements in this Condition.